 Total Possible Points: 30

 Need some answers – or at least hints!?
 We gotchu.
-You can get a printable version of the 20-Point Disneyland Scavenger Hunt challenges and an answer key fo’ FREE by subscribing below.
+You can get a printable version of the 30-Point Disneyland Scavenger Hunt challenges and an answer key fo’ FREE by subscribing below.

 Ready to take things up a notch?
-Head on over to buy the full 50-question Disneyland Scavenger Hunt right here!
+Head on over to check out the full 50-question Disneyland Scavenger Hunt right here!

 Psst: Looking for more Disney posts?
 We’ve got a bunch!
 Check these out: